MasterBirdy/sophia-site/projects/eugenie-grey.md

   - https://res.cloudinary.com/duq22ievt/image/upload/v1595908358/sophiestudio/liii3lhjps0s6akrs2pc.png
 description: Sophie shot Eugenie for her Smashbox Cosmetics social campaign.
 The series of images and video aims to translate the feelings of luxury, dream and beauty to potential customers of the collection - 'The Mindful 5'.
+Testing.
 tags:
   - photo
   - video